zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/npcs.md

 The constructor for an `NPC` class instance requires an `id` value.
 This should be a unique number for each NPC in as map.
 This allows NPCs to be identifiable, which is useful in situations where you would want to move an NPC on the map in a script, even if you aren't interacting with them.
-`TestMap` simply uses an id value of 0 for the walrus and 1 for the dinosaur, and if more NPCs were to be added, it would just increment from there.
+`EnemyMap1` simply uses an id value of 0 for the walrus and 1 for the dinosaur, and if more NPCs were to be added, it would just increment from there.

 ## NPC Methods